 Read U.S. Olympic Team Physician Scott Rodeo's blog from Beijing at http://olympicsmd.blogspot.com/.

 During the 2008 games, HSS experts are available to comment on topics like these:

 WHO: HSS sports medicine experts are available for interviews from New York City.
 Many are also competitive athletes themselves.

-David W. Altchek, MD is an attending orthopaedic surgeon in the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
+David W. Altchek, MD is an attending orthopaedic surgeon in the Sports Medicine Service at Hospital for Special Surgery.
 He is the medical director for the New York Mets.
 He previously served as the North American medical director for the Association of Tennis Professionals, which sponsors the men's professional tennis tour.
 He was formerly the team physician for the U.S. Davis Cup tennis team.
 Dr. Altchek is the author of more than 100 articles and book chapters on problems of the shoulder, elbow and knee.